SAP-samples/teched2023-DA260/exercises/ex4/README.md

    ![Ex04_09](images/Ex04_09.png)

-11. Select the target connection “HDLFS”:
+11. Select the target connection *HDLFS*, which you have created previously:

    ![Ex04_10](images/Ex04_10.png)